Jessica Huntley: Personal life

 In 1948, she first met Eric Huntley (born 1929), who was at the time a postal worker and trade union activist.
 They married on 9 December 1950 and lived for a period in the village of Buxton.
 They co-founded a political study group that met in their rented house.
 They had two sons there: Karl (who was named after Karl Marx) in 1951, and Chauncey in 1952.

-Jessica Huntley died On 13 October 2013 at Ealing Hospital.
-She is survived by her husband, Eric, and their children Chauncey and Accabre.
+Jessica Huntley died on 13 October 2013 at Ealing Hospital, survived by her husband Eric, their son Chauncey and daughter Accabre (named after one of the rebels in the Berbice slave uprising).
 Their son Karl died two years earlier, also on 13 October.
-Hundreds of people went to her funeral at Southall's Christ the Redeemer Church.
-She was buried in Greenford Park Cemetery.
+Hundreds of people attended her funeral on 31 October at Southall's Christ the Redeemer Church, following which she was buried in Greenford Park Cemetery.

 Archives and legacy

 In 2005, papers relating to the business of Bogle-L'Ouverture, together with documents concerning the personal, campaigning and educational initiatives of Jessica and Eric Huntley from 1952 to 2011, were deposited at London Metropolitan Archives (LMA).

 Since 2006, the Huntley Archives at LMA have inspired an annual conference on themes reflecting different elements of the content of the collection.

 A blue plaque, organized by the Nubian Jak Community Trust and others, was unveiled in October 2018 outside the Ealing home of Jessica Huntley and Eric Huntley to commemorate their work in founding Bogle-L'Ouverture.

+In October 2024, a biography titled Jessica Huntley's Pan-African Life: The Decolonizing Work of a Radical Black Activist, written by Claudia Tomlinson, was published by Bloomsbury Academic.